genejr/dm-list/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2013 D. Allen Morrigan
+Copyright &copy; 2014 D. Allen Morrigan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in